 Pursuant to the provisions of Section 215.557, Florida Statutes, the reports of insured values under Covered Policies by ZIP Code submitted to the SBA pursuant to Section 215.555, Florida Statutes, are confidential and exempt from the provisions of Section 119.07(1), Florida Statutes, and Section 24(a), Art.
 I of the State Constitution.
-If the Company submits other information submitted by the Company to the FHCF intending to seek could reasonably be ruled a "trade secret protection," as defined in Section 812.081, Florida Statutes, such information must be clearly marked "Trade Secret Information." and comply with all provisions of Florida law to protect such disclosure.
+If the Company submits other information to the FHCF intending to seek -trade secret protection, as defined in Section 812.081, Florida Statutes, such information must be clearly marked "Trade Secret" and comply with all provisions of Florida law to protect such disclosure.